Camp Covid-19 Policies

 If your child is showing ill symptoms at home they are not to come to our program (fever 37.8 or higher, new or worsening cough, shortness of breath, sore throat, difficulty swallowing, taste or smell disorders, nausea, vomiting, diarrhea, abdominal pain runny nose or nasal congestion).
 In addition, children may also have symptoms of fatigue, increased falls, delirium, chills, headaches, croup, pink eye, and rash.

 If your child becomes sick at our program, they will be separated in an isolation room and supervised by one of our staff members who will keep a 6-meter distance.
 We will notify you to pick up your child immediately.
-If it is appropriate and feasible, we will place a mask on your child.
-Our facility will be thoroughly disinfected.
+Our facility will be thoroughly disinfected once the child has been removed from each location.

 If you have any questions, please reach out.